perchlabs-io/balance-media/posts/pool-group-update-january-2025-week-3/pool-group-update-january-2025-week-3.md

 **(October 2024 week 3 -> January 2025 week 3)**

-**Welcome to our 4 new MPOs.
+**Lets welcome our 4 new MPOs.
 Your pool splitting is much appreciated...NOT!
-Pool group update results in MAV reset to 25!!**
+MAV reset to 25...what happened?**

 Welcome to the BALANCE Pool Group Update, Here’s an outline of what has changed since last time.